WilliamZheng27/Meet/README.md

 # Meet
-A simple activity management platform based on web.
+A simple activity management platform based on PHP and MySQL.
 Term project in term 1，2016.

 #2017-2-21